pomier/PASTA/README.txt

 If the beginning of a connection is missing, the program will not be able to determine if the connection is a ssh one.
 Hence, use the -a option.

---
-TODO: rest of the file (description of the software, requirements, how
-      to use, install, explain that some connections can't be detected, etc)